razfrumkin/turing-machine-simulator/README.md

 The language also supports multiline comments:
 ```
 #
-The following state works as such:
+the following state works as such:
-Everytime '0' is countered replace it with '1' and move the head left.
+everytime '0' is countered replace it with '1' and move the head to the left.
-If '1' is encountered move the head left and switch to state q4
+if '1' is encountered move the head to the left and switch to state q4
 #

 state q3 {